checkmarx-ts/checkmarx-cxflow-github-action/README.md

 Publish Security Alerts (CodeQL) associated with the code in your Github Repository using Checkmarx with this Github Action Integration.

-This is a Wrapper to trigger scansthe latest version of CxFlow through Docker to launch Checkmarx SAST or SCA Scans.
+This is a Wrapper to trigger scans the latest version of CxFlow through Docker to launch Checkmarx SAST or SCA Scans.

 ![Checkmarx](images/checkmarx-big.png)